Skip to main content

 └── productView

-Now let's create a React component named CommentForm.js:
+Now, create a React component named CommentForm.tsx with the following content:

 export default function ComponentForm() {